 A re y ou an Etsy seller who wants to sell directly from your IndieMade site as well?
 If you already have tons of product in your Etsy shop, the thought of copying and pasting all those listings into IndieMade, and uploading all those photos again, might feel overwhelming.
 Guess what: you don't have to!

 IndieMade allows you to import your Etsy listings directly into your store, photos and all.
-By summer 2012, this feature will be integrated into the IndieMade dashboard, but for now, you can follow these steps to copy your products into your store quickly and painlessly:
+This feature is integrated into the IndieMade dashboard, you can follow these steps to copy your products into your store quickly and painlessly:

 1. Log i nto your Etsy shop an d go to Shop Settings > Options in the left-hand column.